Tuomari-ua/jekyll_canyon_theme/_docs/gamemaster_rules/magic_items/shield_of_missile_attraction.md

+---
+category: items
+layout: page
 name: Shield of Missile Attraction
 type: armor

-# Shield of Missile Attraction
+title: Shield of Missile Attraction
+---
 _Armor (shield), rare (requires attunement)_

 While holding this shield, you have resistance to damage from ranged weapon attacks.